ept/blog/scaling.md

 two, don't tell the entire story.

 Not all your data is in databases; some might be in archived log files or some kind of blob storage.
-How do you deal with that?
-And sometimes you need to make big changes to the data, such as breaking a large thing apart or combining several small things; standard tools don't help much here.
-We've written large migration jobs that process chunks of the data gradually over the course of a weekend, retry failed chunks, track which things were modified while the migration was happening, and finally catch up on the missed updates.
+How do you deal with changing the schema of that data?
+And sometimes you need to make complex changes to the data, such as breaking a large thing apart, or combining several small things, or migrating from one datastore to another.
+Standard tools don't help much here, and document databases don't make it any easier.

+We've written large migration jobs that break the entire dataset into chunks, process chunks gradually over the course of a weekend, retry failed chunks, track which things were modified while the migration was happening, and finally catch up on the missed updates.
 A whole lot of complexity just for a one-off data migration.
 Sometimes that's unavoidable, but it's heavy lifting that you'd rather not have to do in the first place.

 Hadoop data pipelines can help with this sort of thing, but now you have to set up a Hadoop cluster, learn how to use it, figure out how to get your data into it, and figure out how to get the